chemadent/Windows_SET_AP/README.md

 # Windows_SET_AP
 Make your Windows laptop work as a Wi-Fi AP.
-Tested on Window 7.
+Tested on Windows 7.

 ### Version
 1.0.0